Christopher

 -

-Christopher posted an update 5 days ago
+Christopher posted an update 2 months ago

 Very often in Seller Central, I’ll check on the My Orders tab, see several orders, yet the revenues under the “Payments” tab just sit there, either not moving for a few days or going up only slightly.
 Sometimes even checking the next day, more sales process but the Payments either again do not move from the prior day or move very little.…